emp26git/ocr-demo/README.md

 There is a set of unit tests for the main BusinessCardParser class.
 These tests can be executed via Maven:
 - mvn test

+This application requires:
+- Java 8 update 212 or higher
+- Maven 3.6.1 or higher